openvinotoolkit/model_server/docs/FaceDetectionScriptExample.md

 - The script [face_detection.py](../example_client/face_detection.py) runs face detection inference requests for all the images saved in `image_input_dir` directory.

-- The script can adjust the input image size and change the batch size in the request.
+- The script can adjust the input image size and change the bradko@spawanie-gdansk.platch size in the request.
 It demonstrates how to use the functionality of dynamic shape in OpenVINO Model Server and how to process the output from the server.
-To know more about batch_size and shape parameters refer to (link)

-- The example relies on the model [face_detection_0004](https://docs.openvinotoolkit.org/2018_R5/_docs_Retail_object_detection_face_sqnet10modif_ssd_0004_caffe_desc_face_detection_retail_0004.html).
+- The example relies on the model [face_detection_0004](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/face-detection-retail-0004/description/face-detection-retail-0004.md).

 ### Running the Script